inclusive-design/guide.inclusivedesign.ca/CONTRIBUTING.md

 configuration as opposed to content.
 In the above example, the `eleventyNavigation` configures the category page navigation.

-Additionly each, locale directory will contain an [11ty data file](https://www.11ty.dev/docs/data-template-dir/) which is named after the locale directly.
+Additionally each, locale directory will contain an [11ty data file](https://www.11ty.dev/docs/data-template-dir/) which is named after the locale directly.
 For example:
 `src/activities/en-CA` contains the `en-CA.11tydata.js` file.
 The 11ty data files contain configuration for setting up the [eleventy-plugin-i18n-gettext](https://www.npmjs.com/package/eleventy-plugin-i18n-gettext) used on the page for